Plinky / Plinky+ Manual

 Shift Top hold Distortion tap Mod Source A tap

-Let’s use the physical knob at the top left of Plinky to adjust overdrive.
-Hold Down SHIFT TOP again, then tap drive (third columd first row) to select overdrive.
+Hold Down SHIFT TOP again, then tap drive (in the first row) to select distortion.
 While still holding down SHIFT TOP, tap the MODULATOR A pad on the right column.
-What you are saying to plinky is, 'I want to link modulation source A to the parameter distortion'.
-Now you'll see three blinking LEDS: the shift button, the parameter pad and the modulation pad.
-The screen still shows the parameter you are editing in the lower half, but the upper half now shows the modulation source instead of the sound device.
+What you are saying is, 'I want to link modulation source A to the parameter distortion'.

-You have now linked the modulation source, but you also have to tell Plinky how much that modulation should impact the overdrive.
-You do this with the left slider, or the encoder for fine adjustments.
-In this case we want the knob to control the full overdrive range, so we turn it all the way up with the slider (turning the knob fully counter clockwise adds 0% overdrive, turning it all the way clockwise adds 100% overdrive).
-Now, the physical knob at the top left of Plinky will control overdrive.
-To switch between adjusting the 'base value' of the parameter and the 'modulation amount' you can tap top right MODULATOR BASE.
-To return to full play mode, tap SHIFT TOP one more time.
-That’s as complex as it gets!
-You now know everything you need to know to play, edit patches and modulate.
-Enjoy!
-Details follow.
+You have now linked the modulation source, but you also have to tell Plinky how much that modulation should impact the distortion.
+You do this with the Arrow slider, or the encoder for fine adjustments.
+In this case we want the knob to control the full distortion range, so we turn it all the way up with the slider.

-To remove a parameter's modulation, simply repeat the steps as described, and turn modulation amount back to 0% (clicking the encoder is perfect for this).
-To see which modulation sources are linked to a parameter, select it and check which of the modulator LEDs light up.
-Use MODULATOR Base to switch between 'base value' and 'modulation amount' Modulator Base
+Modulator Base To see which modulation sources are linked to a parameter, select it and check which of the modulator LEDs light up.
+Use MODULATOR Base to switch between 'base value' and 'modulation amount'

 Plinky hardware

-Let’s take a look at Plinky’s inputs and outputs on the top and bottom edges.
-They have identical functions, and both can be used.
+The inputs and outputs on the top and bottom edges have identical functions, and both can be used simultaneously.
 On each side you find:

-Audio in (line level stereo)
+Audio in (Line level stereo)

 Remember, if you have Plinky V2 (with the blue main board) you can and absolutely should try running Eurorack signals through Line level inputs to enloy that crunchy analog saturation.